exyleio/exyleio/roadmap.md

 Game development is no easy task.
 Making a quality game takes a surprising amount of time and effort.
-That's why I have divided the development processes into different stages so it is much easier for me to manage different tasks, and also prevent myself from falling into the pit of unproductiveness.
+That's why I have divided the development processes into different stages so it is much easier for me to manage different tasks, and to prevent myself from falling into the pit of unproductiveness.
+You can track the progress of each stage [here](https://github.com/exyleio/exyleio/milestones).

-The following are the five major stages of development:
+Following are the five major stages of development:

 ## Planning